CraftyCancer/ArgoCD/README.md

 **2. kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml**

-Once the installtion is down, you will be able to see the pods running on your cluster on specified **namespace argocd**.
+Once the installtion is down, you will be able to see the pods running on our cluster on specified **namespace argocd**.

 **3. kubectl get pods -n argocd**